jpelpuo/shopping-site-frontend/README.md

 # Simple Shopping site

-## This is the client for a simple sopping site
+## This is the client for a simple shopping site